tsur/canvasjs/README.md

 First of all, you need to import it.
 This can be achieved in different ways depending up on what module definition pattern your application is using.

-The CanvasJS package works by default with CommonJS so you can use it with browserify/webpack as shown below:
+The CanvasJS package works by default with CommonJS so you can use it with browserify as shown below:

 ```js
 // CommonJS